tanyigergo/Profibus_DP_slave/README.md

 # Profibus_DP_slave
 This is a Keil MDK-ARM project, containing a Profibus DP firmware wich is tailored to compile with Keil uVision.
-It is a firmware to create Profibus DP slave devices with the VPC3+S network controller, provided by the vendor Profichip.
+It consists of a firmware to create Profibus DP slave devices with the VPC3+S network controller, provided by the vendor Profichip, and an application.

 The firmware source code is modified such that is can be compiled in Keil.